 Drumroll Please: The New River

 As you get closer to the end of the trail, the New River comes back into view in a beautiful way.
-We have a whole post about the best New River State Park trails for river views, and now that you’re here, you’ll see one of our favorites—especially in the fall.
-If you want to stay overnight, there are more primitive campsites near the river.
-Just remember to reserve a spot with the Park Office before you camp.
-Give yourself some credit for making it this far!
+We have a whole post about the best New River State Park trails for river views, and now that you’re here, you’ll see one of our favorites — especially in the fall, when the surrounding trees light up with color.
+If you want to stay overnight, there are more primitive campsites near the river, with reservations required through the North Carolina State Parks system.
+And remember to pack out what you pack in — there are no toilet facilities at these sites, so visitors are required to dig at least an 8-inch cat hole for waste disposal.

 Mountain Masterpieces: A Guide to the Ben Long Frescoes of Ashe County

-In the quiet corners of Ashe County, where the Blue Ridge Mountains meet peaceful valleys, there is …
+In the quiet corners of Ashe County, where the Blue Ridge Mountains meet peaceful valleys, thereR…

 Granite, Grunts, and Glory: A Day on the Stone Mountain Loop Trail